 - Use a screen protector.
 Most folks think of screen protectors as something you put on your phone to avoid the screen being scratched.
 However, some can also be used to obscure whatever is on your screen and protect your information, so they’re very useful to have.

 Not every social engineering attack requires an elaborate ruse to get you to reveal your sensitive data, like baiting or quid pro quo.

 Sometimes, all it takes is not paying enough attention to your surroundings, a moment of distraction, or verbally giving the PIN to someone over the phone.

 Shoulder surfing isn’t so much about protecting your data from hackers online, but more about protecting it from those who are physically nearby.

 Check our 6 tips to protect your privacy online, and, of course, don’t forget to protect your devices and protect your data.
-Feel free to look into our security and privacy course and learn how to avoid social engineering!
+Feel free to look into our article on how to avoid social engineering!

 Share This Article

 Salman works as an Information security analyst for Mailfence.
 His areas of interests include cryptography, security architecture and design, access control and operations security.
 You can follow him on LinkedIn @mohammadsalmannadeem